• Home

 Nature of Work

-• The nature of work in asset management companies can be challenging and fast-paced, with legal advisors and compliance officers expected to stay up-to-date with changes in laws and regulations that impact the industry.
+• The nature of work in asset management companies can be challenging and fast-paced.
+Legal advisors and compliance officers are expected to stay up-to-date with changes in laws and regulations that impact the industry.

 • General counsel, on the other hand, is responsible for managing a team of lawyers and working closely with other departments to ensure that legal risks are minimized.